tonycsoka/neotest-behave/README.md

 __Needs https://github.com/tonycsoka/tree-sitter-gherkin installed first__

-Soemting like this in your treesiter config will do
+Someting like this in your treesiter config will do (note that filetype is `cucumber`, but the parser is for the `gherkin` syntax)

 ```lua
 parser_config.gherkin = {